RandolphBurt/zwift-workout-creator/README.md

 # zwift-workout-creator

-If you don't want to use the built in graphical workout creator..
+If you don't want to use Zwift's built in graphical workout creator then you can create the xml files [here](https://randolphburt.github.io/zwift-workout-creator/src/index.html).

 ## Summary
  * Generate a Zwift workout xml file by specifying the duration of each step along with the power required, as a percentage of the user's ftp - e.g. a value of 50 means 50% of the users ftp value.